kemitchell/reviewers-edition-parse.js/README.md

    they later rephrase a paragraph on genetic privacy, the will release the updated policy as the third edition, second update.

+   Users of the original third edition will know to review at least the parts of the form that changed.

 4. When authors make only typographic or other, minor corrections that users need not review, they increase the _correction_ number.